fellMorto/Pathologic-2-Incomplete-Mod-Files/currentlyInMod.md

 - Meeting Taya in the termitary dream
 - Nara in the abattoir
 - Rat prophet at Katerina's
-- Mistress mute curse convo
+- Nutshell mute curse convo
 - Miscellaneous short dialog

 ### New conversations